5 Best Putting Mats in Golf (2025 Recap)

 - Platform issues: Having to stand on the platform makes it a bigger setup and also feels like you’re slightly further away from the ball than normal.

-- Price point: Higher cost compared to standard putting mats, reflecting its advanced features and adjustability for breaking putts.
+- Price point: Higher cost compared to standard putting mats but there are plenty of perks.

 Overall, I like it and think it's a true one of a kind design.
 It's a little harder to store but still folds up pretty easily and let's you work on sliding putts from the comfort of home.
 You can read my full review of the AirBreak putting mat.